sharkdp/insect/README.md

 **Reasons to use Insect**

-- Insect is **open source**.
+- Insect is **open-source**.
 - There is a [web version](https://Insect.sh/) that requires **no installation**.
-- With both browser and terminal versions available, insect is truly **cross-platform**.
+- With both browser and terminal versions available, Insect is truly **cross-platform**.
 - Insect has *first-class* support for **physical units**, including metric and binary prefixes.
 While evaluating your calculation, Insect